Tai Shan (giant panda): First birthday

-At the National Zoo in Washington D.C., Tai Shan and thousands of fans celebrated his first birthday on July 9, 2006.
-As early as 7 a.m., National Zoo visitors started to line up outside the panda exhibit, with the opening three hours away.
+At the National Zoo in Washington, D.C., Tai Shan and thousands of fans celebrated his first birthday on July 9, 2006.
+As early as 7 am, National Zoo visitors started to line up outside the panda exhibit, with the opening three hours away.

 One of his gifts was a giant custom-made fruitsicle with the number "1" on top.
 Such ice treats gave Tai Shan some gastrointestinal problems which he has now recovered from.

-After 2007, Tai Shan lived on his own at the zoo, because cubs leave their mothers at about 2 years of age and fathers play no role in cub rearing.
+After 2007, Tai Shan lived on his own at the zoo, because cubs leave their mothers at about two years of age and fathers play no role in cub rearing.

 Move to China

 The National Zoo announced on Dec.
 4, 2009, that Tai Shan would leave the zoo and be sent to China, in accordance with previous agreements.
 Zoo officials had asked for Tai Shan to remain in Washington for another year, but China declined the request.
 According to the original agreement, Tai Shan was to return to China two years after he was born.
 China had already allowed him to stay for another two and a half years beyond the initial agreement.
 He left D.C. for China on February 4, 2010 (on the same flight as Mei Lan from Zoo Atlanta).
 He moved to the Bifengxia Panda Base, in Ya'an, Sichuan, but in 2014 moved again to the Dujiangyan base of Sichuan Province's China Conservation and Research Center for the Giant Panda.